IamSummer72/ExtendedGameplayFramework4UE5/README.md

 # ExtendedFramework

-Extended Unreal Engine 5 game development framework that extends everything by C++
+Extended gameplay framework for UE5 that extends some plugins and settings by C++

 ## Dependency